-- If the differential bearings have been removed, use a suitable press to install them. - 3.
+- 2. If the differential bearings have been removed, use a suitable press to install them. - 3.
 Install pinion rear bearing cone on the pinion shaft.
 Install spacer with shims on the shaft.
 Place the bearing retainer on the pinion shaft, and install the front bearing cone.
 Lubricate both bearings with differential oil. - 4.
 Place brake drum and pulley on pinion shaft spline.
-Assemble washer and shaft nut and tighten to 100 ft. lb. torque.

-NOTE: The bearing should spin freely without end play.
+Apply Permatex to base of washer nut.
+Tighten washer nut on pinion shaft to 100 ft. lb. torque.
+Stake nut in two places. - NOTE: The bearing should spin freely without end play.
 If it is too tight or or too loose, adjust by removing or adding spacers.
 Refer to Figure 5R I.D.
-No's 26 and 27.

-- Shim Selection: Manufacturing tolerances in the pinion bore dimensions and in the best operating position of the gears make an adjustment shim necessary.
-This shim is placed betweens the pinion retainer and the carrier, Figure 5.
+No's 26 and 27. - 5.
+Shim Selection: Manufacturing tolerances in the pinion bore dimensions and in the best operating position of the gears make an adjustment shim This shim is placed betweens the pinion retainer and the necessary. carrier, Figure 5.
 An increase in the thickness of the shim moves the pinion away from the drive gear.
 Manufacturing objectives are to make axles requiring a .0015" shim and if a new assembly is being built, a .0015" shim should be used for a tentative build-up.
 Shims are available in .010" to .021" thickness in steps of .001".
 Pinions and drive gears are marked, when matched, with the same number.
-Following the number on the pinion is a minus (-) or (+) followed by a number.
-If the pinion is marked "-1" it indicates that a shim .001" thinner than a standard shim for this carrier is required.
+Following the number on the If the pinion is pinion is a minus (-) or (+) followed by a number. marked "-1" it indicates that a shim .001" thinner than a standard shim for this carrier is required.
 A minus number means the pinion should be moved closer to the drive gear and a thinner shim is required.
 A plus number means the pinion should be moved farther from the drive gear and a thicker shim is required.
-A pinion marked zero (\emptyset) is a standard pinion. select a shim, measure the original shim with a micrometer.
+A pinion marked zero (\emptyset) is a standard pinion.
+To select a shim, measure the original shim with a micrometer.
 Note the dimentional mark on the original pinion.
 Compare the mark on the original pinion with the mark on the new pinion to determine how the original shim should be modified.
 For example, if the original shim is .015" and the original pinion is marked "-1" the new pinion requires a + shim.
 Therfore, the new pinion requires a .002" thicker shim, and a .017" shim should be used.
-If the new pinion is marked the same as the old pinion, no shim change is required. - 6.
-After the proper selection of shims, insert "O" ring seal and pinion retainer assembly into differential carrier.
-Tighten 5 retainer bolts to 50-lb. ft. torque.

-NOTE: Two of the retainer bolts will have to be removed later for installation of belt tension adjuster.

-- 7. Install differential case, bearing cups, adjusting nuts, and bearing caps being sure that each cap is located in the same position from which it was removed (Use marks as quide). - 8.
+If the new pinion is marked the same as the old pinion, no shim change is required. - After the proper selection of shims, insert "O" ring seal and pinion retainer assembly into differential carrier.
+Tighten 5 retainer bolts to 50-lb. ft. torgue. - NOTE: Two of the retainer bolts will have to be removed later for installation of belt tension adjuster. - 7.
+Install differential case, bearing cups, adjusting nuts, and bearing caps being sure that each cap is located in the same position from which it was removed (Use marks as guide). - 8.
 Adjust bearing nuts so that differential case will be free to revolve.
 It is very important that there will be no bearing play or looseness, as this will inevitably lead to gear noise and wear.
 Gear backlash must be set at the same time to a tolerance of .005" to .009".
 NOTE: It will be necessary to release some of the cap bolt tension in order to allow the bearings to move while making the adjustments.
-If the caps are too loose an error will result when trying to set backlash and bearing clearance.
+If the caps are too loose